icoz69/icoz69.github.io/index.md

 ## About Me

 I am a Ph.D. candidate, supervised by Prof. Guosheng Lin, at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
-I am currently a Research Intern at AI lab, ByteDance.
+I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.
+I am currently a Research Intern at AI lab, ByteDance, Singapore, and work with Dr. Henghui Ding.
 I obtained my bachelor's degree from China University of Mining and Technology (CUMT).

 I am open to positions in both industries or academia in the future.

 ## Research Interests
+I have wide interests in computer vision and machine learning.
+Some specific topics that I have previously worked on are listed below:

-- **Computer Vision:** image recognition, image segmentation, and other visual understanding tasks.
+- **Computer Vision:** image recognition, image segmentation, object detection
-- **Machine Learning:** few-shot learning, meta-learning, incremental learning,
+- **Machine Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition

 ## Extracurricular Activities
 Besides research, I also participate in many extracurricular activities.
 I was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly and keep a record of the Dribbling & Shooting test in CUMT.
 I am a fan of the Football Club of Barcelona.
 My favourite singers are Jacky Cheung and Freddie Mercury.